DiPS-Digital-Peer-Initiative/mind-matters-24/_events/nukkad-natak.markdown

 ## Rules and Regulations

-- IEligibility Criteria: Students of classes VIII,IX,X,XI,XII along with 1 and 2 year students can register.
+- Eligibility Criteria: Students of classes VIII,IX,X,XI,XII along with 1st and 2nd year college students can register.
 - It can be enacted in any language.
 However, the narrative is to be explained to the judges and audience in English before the enactment.
 - The duration of this competition is 5-7 minutes, considering only the constraint of time.
 - Students will have very limited time to get ready for the competition and are expected to be ready with paraphernalia before 9:45 am.